1. Home

 • Automatic server selection can be unreliable

-• Apps can sometime be slow to connect.
+• Apps can sometimes be slow to connect

 NordVPN is the best overall VPN currently available, and it works extremely well to restore access to the free and open Internet to anyone stuck behind the Great Firewall of China.
 This is possible largely due to NordVPN’s unique NordLynx protocol, an offshoot of the cutting-edge WireGuard tunneling method.
 This anonymizes your connection, confounding China’s DNS poisoning and keyword blacklists since they can’t surveil your requests.

-Whatever you intend to do with NordVPN, do so in confidence knowing that your provider keeps zero identifiable logs.
+Whatever you intend to do with NordVPN, do so in confidence, knowing that your provider keeps zero identifiable logs.

 Read our full NordVPN review.